Festival Information

 Location

-Knockengorroch Festival takes place at: Knockengorroch Farm, Carsphairn, Castle Douglas, DG7 3TJ.
+Knockengorroch Festival takes place at Knockengorroch Farm, Carsphairn, Castle Douglas, DG7 3TJ, a remote rural site in the Galloway Hills.

-Please note that the festival site is situated approximately 4 miles from the A713, accessible via privately maintained roads.
+Please note: the festival site is located approximately 4 miles from the A713 and is accessed via privately maintained roads.

-• Knock Bus: A return coach service from Glasgow or Edinburgh can be booked with your ticket.
+• Knock Bus: A return coach service operates from Glasgow or Edinburgh.
 This includes drop-off at the off-site car park and transfer to the festival site.

-• Shuttle bus: Runs from the off-site car park to the site entrance regularly throughout the festival.
+• Shuttle bus: Regular shuttle services run between the off-site car park and the site entrance throughout the festival.

-• Public transport: Nearest train stations are in Dumfries or Ayr, but further travel by taxi or lift-share is required from there.
+• Public transport: The nearest train stations are Dumfries and Ayr, with onward travel required by taxi or lift-share.

-• Car-sharing encouraged: to reduce environmental impact and local traffic.
-See Liftshare info on their travel page.
+• Car sharing: Encouraged to reduce environmental impact and local traffic.
+See the festival’s lift-share information for details.

-Set in a remote upland valley in the Galloway Hills, Knockengorroch Farm is surrounded by mountains, moorland, and a clear-running river.
-The landscape provides a natural amphitheatre feel and a strong connection to the land and sky.
-The ground is mostly grassy, uneven in places, and can become muddy in wet weather — please bring suitable footwear and clothing.
+Knockengorroch Farm sits in an upland valley surrounded by mountains, moorland, and a clear-running river.
+The setting creates a natural amphitheatre and gives the festival a strong connection to its landscape.
+The terrain is predominantly grassy and uneven in places, and can become muddy in wet weather.

 Tickets